NewcastleRSE/dolfin-flutter-development/README.md

 In babies who are born very early or who suffer poor blood supply or lack of oxygen to the brain before or around birth, does giving a nutritional supplement daily for a year improve long-term cognitive development?

+The NPEU team have access to the Firebase database using a service account with a private key.
+This expires around the beginning of June annually.
+NPEU will give us  a new public key and we upload this to the service account through the Google console.

 ### Project Team
 **PI(s):** [Jeremy Parr](https://research.ncl.ac.uk/neurodisability/theteam/jeremyparr/)
 **RSE(s):**